Update on the Adverse Weather Alert

 Possible Impacts to Trinidad and Tobago

 Flooding: Generally with heavy showers and thunderstorm activity, street flooding, particularly in flood-prone areas or areas with poor drainage, is possible as well as flash flooding in areas where more prolonged heavy rainfall may occur.
-As of the 00Z, 06Z and 12Z model guidance, over the next 24 hours (2:00 PM Monday through 2:00 PM Tuesday), generally, 50-75 millimeters of rainfall is forecast across Trinidad, with isolated areas receiving upwards of 75-100 millimeters.
+Rainfall accumulations between 20-50 millimeters, with isolated areas between 50-100 millimeters were recorded across both Trinidad and Tobago over the last 48 hours.
+While most of this rainfall is generally welcome, some rivers across Northeastern Trinidad are at elevated levels.

-Gusty Winds: Gusty winds, generally between 50-60 KM/H are also possible.
+Gusty Winds: Gusty winds, generally between 50-60 KM/H are also possible on Tuesday.
+On Wednesday, these maximum wind gusts may increase to 60-70 KM/H, particularly across Northern Trinidad and Tobago.
 These wind gusts will generally occur prior to, in the vicinity of, or occur during heavy showers or thunderstorms.
-With wind gusts up to 60 KM/H, whole trees are expected to be in motion and there may be some inconvenience when walking against the wind gusts.
+With wind gusts up to 60 KM/H, whole trees are expected to be in motion, with weaker trees coming down and there may be some inconvenience when walking against the wind gusts.
 Light outdoor objects may topple or become airborne such as garbage cans, loose galvanize or construction material and other outdoor furniture.
 Tents may jump.